Silver-Pond/Arachnophobia-Galaxy-Infestation/README.md

 ## 🔐 5.2 Email/Password Login + Biometrics (Updated Flow)

 The updated email/password login system now integrates biometric authentication when the user has enabled it in the app’s Settings.
-This replaces the previous prototype, where biometrics were pushed to a separate page.
+This replaces the previous prototype, which pushed biometrics to a separate page.
 The new flow is seamless, streamlined, and consistent with modern mobile security practices.

-### 🔄 Updated Email Login Sequence
+### Updated Email Login Sequence
 1. The user enters their email and password on the login screen.
 2. The app checks the stored biometric preference found in `AppSettings`.
 3. If biometrics are enabled: